-

 What is the Children’s Online Privacy Code?

-The Privacy and Other Legislation Amendment Act 2024 (the Act) introduced a mandate for the Office of the Australian Information Commissioner (OAIC) to develop a Children’s Online Privacy Code (the Code), which will put children at the centre of privacy protections in Australia, leveraging insights from our international counterparts.
+The Privacy and Other Legislation Amendment Act 2024 (the Act) introduced a mandate for the Office of the Australian Information Commissioner (OAIC) to develop a Children’s Online Privacy Code (the Code), which will put children at the centre of privacy protections in Australia.

-• specify how online services - like apps, games, and websites - accessed by children or concerning the activities of children, must comply with the Australian Privacy Principles (APPs)
+The Code is an APP Code which specifies how online services, like apps, games and websites, likely to be accessed by children or primarily concerned with the activities of children, must comply with the Australian Privacy Principles (APPs) and sets out additional requirements in relation to the handling of children’s personal information.

 Key milestones